Is It Postpartum Loneliness or a Sign of Depression? A Guide to the Key Differences

 Why This is a Normal, Though Painful, Experience

 The transition to motherhood is inherently isolating.
 You are on a physically and emotionally demanding 24/7 schedule, which makes it logistically difficult to connect with others.
-This experience is a central part of building your support system in a new and challenging chapter of life.
+This experience is a central part of in a new and challenging chapter of life.

 The Importance of Acknowledging Your Feelings